Rijeka: Architecture of Rijeka

+Monuments and sights

+The Croatian National Theatre Ivan Zajc is located on a park-like square.
+The building by architects Fellner and Helmer preserves a long theatrical tradition.
+Officially opened in October 1885, the grand theatre building includes work by the famous Venetian sculptor August Benvenuti and ceiling artist Franz Matsch, who collaborated with Ernst and Gustav Klimt, who painted the interior.

+Among the residential buildings, there is a building called the Turkish House (Casa turca), built in the neo-Moorish style for Nikolaides, the Turkish diplomatic representative in Spain, and then the consul in Rijeka from 1898.

 Tvornica "Torpedo" (the Torpedo factory).
 The first European prototypes of a self-propelled torpedo, created by Giovanni Luppis, a retired naval engineer from Rijeka.
 The remains of this factory still exist, including a well-preserved launch ramp used for testing self-propelled torpedoes on which in 1866 the first torpedo was tested.

-The Croatian National Theatre building.
-Officially opened in October 1885, the grand theatre building includes work by the famous Venetian sculptor August Benvenuti and ceiling artist Franz Matsch, who collaborated with Ernst and Gustav Klimt.